-Once accounts are created, each account (with the exception of Auditor) can be assigned a role other than the default User role from the USERS > Account View page at the global level or at the per-domain level.
-This feature is especially useful for ISPs/web hosting providers to give helpdesk and more sophisticated technical support personnel access to domain and per-user account configuration for groups of users.
+After accounts are created, each account (with the exception of Auditor) can be assigned a role other than the default User role.
+To do so, go to the USERS > Account View page at the global level or the per-domain level.
+This feature is especially useful for ISPs/web hosting providers to give help desk and more sophisticated technical support personnel access to domain and per-user account configuration for groups of users.
 See Role-based Administration for details on role-based permissions and web interface navigation.

 Automatic Account Creation